Federal False Claims Act & Whistleblower Lawyer

 Federal False Claims Act & Whistleblower Attorney

 Our lawyers at Johnson/Citronberg have obtained an impressive list of large False Claims Act settlements.
 We have taken on defense contractors and large pharmaceutical companies.
 And we pioneered claims against importers who evaded anti-dumping and countervailing duties.
 Through all of this, we have always made sure that our clients are protected from retaliation in the workplace and that their actions are protected under federal law.
+As a skilled Criminal Defense Lawyer, we are committed to providing expert legal representation to defend your rights and ensure the best possible outcome in complex federal cases.

-CONTACT JOHNSON/CITRONBERG (703) 684-8000
+CONTACT JOHNSON/CITRONBERG (855) 959-4003

 What is the False Claims Act?